-Initialization means preparing the Vusers and the load generators for a load test run by running the vuser\init action in the script.
-Initializing Vusers before they start running reduces CPU consumption and helps provide more realistic results.
+Initialization means preparing the Vusers and the load generators for a load test run by running the vuser_init action in the script.
+Depending on your system configuration, initializing Vusers before they start running may provide more realistic results.

 i.
 Double-click Initialize in the Global Schedule grid.
 The Edit Action dialog box opens displaying the Initialize action.